adaltas/node-nikita/packages/lxd/src/init.coffee.md

         'network':
           type: 'string'
           description: """
-          Network name to add to the container (see lxd.network).
+          Network name to add to the container (see lxc.network).
           """
         'storage':
           type: 'string'